Estimates of heat kernels of non-symmetric L\'evy processes: Introduction

-A great deal of the existing literature focuses on symmetric L{\'e}vy processes while for non-symmetric L{\'e}vy processes we observe quite general but rather implicit estimates (\cite{MR3139314}, \cite{MR3235175}, \cite{MR3357585}) or studies that are performed for very peculiar cases (\cite{MR0282413}, \cite{MR1486930}, \cite{MR3626900}, \cite{MR2794975}).
-The following paper can be placed between those two extremes as our purpose was to provide estimates for a relatively large class of non-symmetric L{\'e}vy processes in a legible and concise form.
-We also note that the lower estimates is delicate as it is troublesome to detect the position of (in general possibly infinite) supremum of the density (see Corollary~\ref{lem:C6} and Theorem~\ref{thm:low_jump_impr}).
+Most of the prior examples are symmetric L{\'e}vy processes, which initially attracted more attention.
+For non-symmetric processes one observes quite general but rather implicit estimates (\cite{MR3139314}, \cite{MR3235175}, \cite{MR3357585}) or studies performed for very peculiar cases (\cite{MR0282413}, \cite{MR1486930}, \cite{MR3626900}, \cite{MR2794975}).
+In that respect, our motivations to tackle the non-symmetric processes were twofold: propose a collection of general results that can lead to quite precise estimates in many interesting cases; identify a class of processes for which estimates can be treated in a unified manner.
+Section~\ref{sec:gen}, ~\ref{sec:upper_R} and~\ref{sec:lower} of the present paper comprise those general results, while in Section~\ref{sec:exls} we illustrate how to use them.
+In Section~\ref{sec:cU}, on the other hand, we provide estimates for a relatively large class of non-symmetric L{\'e}vy processes in a legible and concise form.

-It is a common practice to use the characteristics describing continuous and jumping part of the L{\'e}vy processes in order to formulate assumptions.
-We follow this trend and we concentrate on assumptions that are expressed by conditions on certain modifications of the characteristic exponent (see \cite[Theorem~2.1]{MR3139314} and \Cd) or incorporate Fourier inversion formula (see \cite[Proposition~2.2 and~2.3]{MR2995789} and \Ce).
-By complementing so far non-established implications we show that those and other conditions are equivalent.
-This clarification not only provides better comprehension of the existing results (\cite{MR3235175}, \cite{MR3357585}, \cite{MR3666815}, \cite{MR3604626}), but also allows for significant simplifications of assumptions.
-Our considerations also rest upon those conditions (see, for example, Section~\ref{sebsec:low_C3}).
+The convolutional structure of L{\'e}vy processes allows better understanding and uniform results that can be beneficial in further studies.
+They can, for instance, be employed to construct more complex Markov processes.
+They usually serve as a starting point in that procedure, known as Levi's or parametrix method (\cite{MR3353627}, \cite{MR3652202}, \cite{MR3500272}, \cite{Kim2017}, \cite{MR2876511}, \cite{MR3550165}).
+This was another motivation for the current study.
+The construction of L{\'e}vy-type processes based on the results of Section~\ref{sec:cU} has already been accomplished in \cite{MR3996792} and \cite{KS-2018}.

+For L{\'e}vy processes on the real line, where the geometry is simpler, the effects of the non-symmetry appear to be more manageable.
+For instance, in \cite{MR4081943}, \cite{TGLLBT}, \cite{SCPK} density estimates of certain subordinators, i.e., one-dimensional L{\'e}vy processes supported on the positive half-line, were established.
+In Section~\ref{sec:upper_R} we propose different general results that allow handling highly non-symmetric one-dimensional L{\'e}vy processes.
+The methods are inspired by \cite{MR3357585} and \cite{MR3666815}.
+The conclusions of Section~\ref{sec:upper_R} coupled with those of Section~\ref{sec:lower} that concern one-dimensional processes may be used to obtain estimates of other important objects related to the process, like the density of its running supremum, see the equivalences in \cite{LCJM-2019}.

+We note that the lower estimates are delicate as due to the non-symmetry it is troublesome to detect the position of the supremum of the density.
+We systematically address that problem in Section~\ref{sec:lower} in view of a recent progress made in \cite{TGKS-2019}.